 In estimating the fair value, the Group uses market-observable data to the extent it is available.
-Where Level 1 inputs are not available, the Group engages third party qualified valuers to perform the valuation.
+For instruments with significant unobservable inputs under Level 3, the Group engages third party qualified valuers to perform the valuation.
 The Board works closely with the qualified external valuers to establish the appropriate valuation techniques and inputs to the model.